-- 1. Students will develop critical thinking skills. - 2.
-Students will demonstrate an understanding of classical western philosophical views. - 3.
-Students will analyze, explain, and evaluate foundational concepts of epistemology, metaphysics, and ethics.
+- Develop critical thinking skills. - Demonstrate an understanding of classical western philosophical views - Analyze, explain, and evaluate foundational concepts of epistemology, metaphysics, and ethics.

 Course Requirements.
 As a student in this course, you are required to:

 - Listen to and take thorough notes on the digital lectures and other resources assigned with each weekly Learning Module; - Read all of the textbook chapters assigned with each Learning Module; - Contribute to the Discussion Board in scheduled weeks; - Complete all assignments AS SCHEDULED (see the course schedule below). - Contact the instructor via email at once with any problems or issues.
 I cannot help you if I don't know what you are struggling with.